 To achieve this new mind-set, the ‘innovation culture’, companies need to invest in transformation programmes introducing a new way of thinking.
 The transition takes time and requires a new mentality for both executives and employees

-The following describe components of the innovation culture:
+The following describes components of the innovation culture:

 The level of innovation of a corporation heavily depends on the readiness and will of its employees to experiment with novel ideas and concepts, to build prototypes, to investigate opportunities for novel products and services; It depends on the level of support this ‘experimentation culture’ receives from the leadership of the corporation.